getmetal/motorhead/README.md

 - `MOTORHEAD_MAX_WINDOW_SIZE` (default:12) - Number of max messages returned by the server.
 When this number is reached, a job is triggered to halve it.
 - `MOTORHEAD_LONG_TERM_MEMORY` (default:false) - Enables long term memory using Redisearch VSS.
+- `MOTORHEAD_MODEL` (default:gpt-3.5-turbo) - Model used to run the incremental summarization.
+Use `gpt-3.5-turbo` or `gpt-4` - otherwise some weird things might happen.
 - `PORT` (default:8000) - Motörhead Server Port
 - `OPENAI_API_KEY` (required)- [Your api key](https://platform.openai.com/account/api-keys) to connect to OpenAI.
 - `REDIS_URL` (required)- URL used to connect to `redis`.